statiagov/gesmew/guides/content/api/checkouts.md

 ### Response

-Once valid address information has been submitted, the shipments and shipping rates available for this order will be returned inside a `shipments` key inside the order, as seen below:
+Once valid address information has been submitted, the shipments and shipping rates available for this inspection will be returned inside a `shipments` key inside the inspection, as seen below:

 <%= headers 200 %>